earthshakira/csv-modifier/README.md

 ### 2. Update Summary

-On the bottom right you the view of what's going on in your files and how many changes are pending upload.
+On the bottom right you get the view of what's going on in your files and how many changes are pending upload.

 ### 3. Tooltips and Hints